 Bear in mind, this is not an IT project—it is a business project.
 This is a critical distinction, one that will have key implications for hiring and promotion, business strategy, and technology and tool investments.
 Fundamentally, this is about more than digital distribution, or using data to enhance products.
 Ultimately, the data being gathered today will be fueling digital products and services of tomorrow.

 Leveraging web data to propel your ecommerce business doesn’t have to be a difficult, costly, or time-consuming exercise.
 If you haven’t given Import.io a try, be sure to do so, and see how easy it can be to start putting web data to work in your organization.
-Sign up for a free trial or try out our competitor price monitoring service free.
+Sign up for a free trial.